Laidlaw/essays/let-them-eat-apis.md

 Women in tech is a very practical problem.
 The solution is to bring more people into the tech industry.
 Everybody should learn to code!
 Everyone should learn to the think the way we think.

-I'm reminded of Rosie the Riveter and the movement to bring women to the factory because we need more people on the assembly line.
-Get the amazing sensation of progress while helping us make more money!
+>I'm reminded of Rosie the Riveter and the movement to bring women to the factory because we need more people on the assembly line.
+Get the sensation of progress while helping us make more money!

-Granted there is great inequality and a bro nature to tech, but for such a diaphanous scene as tech, this issue has a surprising singularity of voice.
-Perhaps because its one of the only ways we can demonstrate social responsibility - even as we go through other people's data and doing whatever we can to sell more.
-We can't wrap our heads around the problem of what we're doing to the rest of society so we pick our battles.
-In this case, its bring more people into the machine.

 Learning to code is another initiative, some have even presented it as a responsibility to learn to code.
 But what does this do?
 Certainly its fun to learn a bit of css and html, to change the color of a header or a font - but how does this help people learn to code?